ferjcast/transparent-confidential-services/README.md

 - `evidence-provider/` - Go service deployed inside the confidential VM.
 Talks to Intel TDX, the container runtime, and cloud metadata services to assemble evidence bundles.
 Includes a Dockerfile and an opinionated `deploy-and-run.sh` script for pushing binaries to a remote CVM via `gcloud`.
 - `evidence-verifier/` - Go service that implements the stateless Verifier Application.
 Provides HTTP endpoints for quote, workload, and infrastructure appraisal, returning structured attestation results.
-- `relying-application/` - React single-page application.
-The `features/attestation` feature renders the user-facing attestation flow, issues fresh challenges, and presents evidence and verifier verdicts.
+- `examples/` - Canonical evidence bundles and verification results cited in the paper, useful for offline inspection.
 - `infrastructure/` - Terraform configuration and bootstrap scripts that provision the Computational Logic Attester on Google Cloud with Intel TDX support.
 The `init-tee.sh` helper prepares Docker, Go, and the workload service inside the CVM.
+- `load-tests/` - K6 scripts and payloads used to characterize attestation latency under load.
 - `middleware/` - Nginx and Flask demo showing sticky-session strategies that keep multi-round attestation conversations anchored to a single CVM instance.
-- `examples/` - Canonical evidence bundles and verification results cited in the paper, useful for offline inspection.
-- `load-tests/` - K6 scripts and payloads used to characterize attestation latency under load.
+- `reference-value-provider/` - Repository-backed reference manifests that stand in for the external baseline registry used by the verifier.
+- `relying-application/` - React single-page application.
+The `features/attestation` feature renders the user-facing attestation flow, issues fresh challenges, and presents evidence and verifier verdicts.

 ## Implemented Framework Roles